ongjq98/Contacless-table-ordering-system/README.md

 classes.py : put all BCE classes here main.py : backend logic using BCE from classes.py
 database.uxf : UMLet diagrams for database
+create.psql : CREATE statements for database

 -- FOLDERS --
+__pycache__ : ignore this
 pm_project-master : reference from previous csit214 project using flask
 templates : put all HTML files here

 -- HOW TO RUN --